 The island has an extraordinary diversity and abundance of land crabs, especially red crabs which are the island's 'keystone' species as they influence the structure and species composition of the island's rainforest.
 Red crabs are renowned for their annual wet season migration, when up to an estimated 50 million march to the sea to spawn.
 The island also provides the last remaining nesting habitat for two threatened seabird species (Abbott's booby and the Christmas Island frigatebird) and supports many endemic plant and animal species.

 The island's geology, unique rainforest and spectacular views are well represented in the park.
-The establishment of the park has not however prevented the continuing incursion of exotic species, disrupting the functioning of the island's natural ecological processes.
-Foremost are yellow crazy ants which have severely reduced numbers of red crabs and pose a significant threat to many other species; a major control program is ongoing and has been accelerated, with some encouraging results.
+Establishing the park has not, however, prevented the continuing incursion of exotic species, disrupting the functioning of the island's natural ecological processes.
+Yellow crazy ants have severely reduced numbers of red crabs and pose a significant threat to many other species.
+A major control program is in place and has been accelerated, with some encouraging results.

-The presumed extinction of the endemic pipistrelle bat during the year focused attention on the need to promote a more integrated approach to management of the island's biodiversity.
-The final report of an expert working group appointed in February 2009 stressed the need for measures such as improved quarantine procedures if further extinctions were to be avoided.
-Despite the loss of the pipistrelle, the rediscovery during the year of two endemic reptiles and an orchid species not recorded for many years was an encouraging development.
+The presumed extinction of the endemic pipistrelle bat in 2009 focused attention on the need for a more integrated approach to managing the island's biodiversity.
+The final report of an expert working group appointed in 2009 was released in September 2010 and stressed the need for measures such as improved quarantine procedures to avoid further extinctions.
+A response to the report's recommendations is being prepared.

 North Keeling Island is an isolated coral atoll in the Territory of Cocos (Keeling) Islands and its relatively untouched environment is a valuable biological resource.
 It is one of the few tropical islands in the Indian Ocean to have largely escaped the damaging effects of human settlement.

-Pulu Keeling National Park comprises North Keeling Island and its marine area extending to 1.5 kilometres from the shore.
+Pulu Keeling National Park consists of North Keeling Island and its marine area extending to one and a half kilometres from the shore.
 The park is listed as a wetland of international importance under the Ramsar Convention.
-It is an internationally recognised seabird rookery and in particular supports one of the world's largest remaining populations of the red-footed booby.
-Pulu Keeling's forests and other flora are examples of the original vegetation of the region and include a number of species not now found elsewhere in the Cocos (Keeling) Islands while the park's waters are one of the last areas of pristine reef systems in the world.
+It is an internationally recognised seabird rookery and supports one of the world's largest remaining populations of the red-footed booby.
+Pulu Keeling's forests and other flora are examples of the original vegetation of the region and include a number of species now not found elsewhere in the Cocos (Keeling) Islands.
+The park's waters are one of the last areas of pristine reef systems in the world.

-The park covers 13 per cent of Norfolk Island and comprises remnant areas of subtropical rainforest and viney hardwood forest that once covered the island prior to human settlement; the park is habitat for a range of threatened plants, birds and other species.
-Neighbouring Phillip Island, which is included in the park in its entirety, is free of damaging introduced species such as cats and rats and is home to large numbers of nesting seabirds.
+The park covers 13 per cent of Norfolk Island and comprises remnant areas of subtropical rainforest and viney hardwood forest that once covered the island before human settlement.
+The park is habitat for a range of threatened plants, birds and other species.
+Neighbouring Phillip Island, which is included in the park, is free of damaging introduced species such as cats and rats and is home to large numbers of nesting seabirds.

-Management of Norfolk Island National Park has a strong focus on habitat restoration through controlling invasive species, planting native vegetation and controlling erosion.
+Management of Norfolk Island National Park is strongly focused on habitat restoration through controlling invasive species, planting native vegetation and controlling erosion.
 The park and adjacent Norfolk Island Botanic Garden also provide educational, scientific, cultural and recreational opportunities for Norfolk Island residents and visitors and are a valuable resource for the Norfolk Island tourism industry.

-More information on the management of Commonwealth island national parks, including performance results for 2009-10, can be found in the State of the Parks report at www.environment.gov.au/parks/publications/annual/09-10.
+More information on the management of Commonwealth island national parks, including performance results for 2010-11, can be found in the State of the Parks report at environment.gov.au/parks/publications/annual/10-11.